aigars-github/Atcom/README.md

 * No waranty of any kind, use at your own risk.

-** The developers have no relation with Digium/Asterisk or Atcom company
+** This work have no relation Digium or Atcom company